chalmerlowe/intro_to_sprinting/class_materials/git_config.md

 $ git config --global user.email "<your_email@domainname.com>"
 ```

+## Done with commands for now!

+If you (if you're working in pairs, you and your partner) are done, then now you can put your green sticky up!
+This is how we know you're done with the commands.

+![images/green-sticky.png]

+If you like reading, you can also keep reading this page.

 ## The big picture

 These are the two fundamental configurations needed to use `git`.